 Skilled Employer Sponsored Regional (Provisional) Visa (Subclass 494)

-The Australian Government’s new 494 visa enables successful applicants to live, work and study in designated regional areas of Australia from November 16, 2019.
+The Australian Government’s new 494 visa enables successful applicants to live, work and study in designated regional areas of Australia.
 It is designed for regional employers to address identified labour shortages within their region by sponsoring skilled workers where employers can’t source an appropriately skilled Australian worker.
 For migration purposes most locations of Australia outside major cities (Sydney, Melbourne and Brisbane) are classed as designated regional areas.
 Perth and the Gold Coast are classed as regional areas.

 If you’d like to apply for this visa, speak to one of our registered migration agents who will ensure that the process is completed correctly and eliminate any confusion.
 Call us today on (+61) 07 5592 0755.
 We also offer free initial consultation through our online visa assessment or in-person appointments.